What is sleep apnea?

 Complex Sleep Apnea occurs when both obstructive sleep apnea events and central sleep apnea events occur during sleep.

-If you’re concerned about the quality of your sleep, you should talk to your doctor.
-Some of the symptoms of obstructive sleep apnea and central sleep apnea overlap, making it difficult to determine which type you have.
-The most common signs and symptoms include:
+Some of the symptoms of OSA and CSA overlap, making it difficult to determine which type you have.
+The most common signs and symptoms of sleep apnea include:

 Gasping for air during sleep